haochien/music-chamber/README.md

 The application for users to create a chamber and invite people to listen music (and control/edit music) together.

+The application is built based on: Django | Django REST API | React JS

+## prerequisite

+The music source of this application is from Spotify.

+The application connect to many Spotify API.
+To successfully use all the function in this application, users must have Spotify Premium accounts.

 ## Setup Instructions

 ### 1. Install Required Python Modules